rdehavenl/rdehavenl-stash/documents/windows10-setup-tips.rst

 Hyper-V with Hibernate on Surface and other battery saving tips
 ----
-    Important: Before you enable Hyper-V you MUST ensure hibernation is turned on
+.. important:: Important:Before you enable Hyper-V you MUST ensure hibernation is turned on

   1. Enable Hibernate that can support Hyper-V
       1. Ensure Hiberfile is supported